 Montana state rules are explained in more detail below, but a number of them focus on identifying and handling older drivers who may have become unsafe.

 Special rules apply to drivers who are 75 and older who seek to renew their licenses.

-Vision test: Required at renewal.
-DOR personnel will conduct a test free, or drivers can have an exam performed by an outside licensed eye specialist, who must complete a Vision Examination Record.
+Vision test: MVD personnel will conduct a test free, or drivers can have an exam performed by an outside licensed eye specialist, who must complete a Vision Examination Record.

-Road test: Required only if the DOR receives indications of possible driver impairment.
+Road test: Required only if the MVD receives indications of possible driver impairment.

-The MVD can place restrictions or conditions on a person’s driver license after administering a driving test and discussing possible restrictions with him or her.
+The MVD can place restrictions or conditions on a person's driver's license after administering a driving test and discussing possible restrictions with him or her.